microsoft/pxt-neoanim/README.md

 * ``buffer``, the buffer containing the data (more below)
 * ``interval``, the time in milliseconds between each frame

+## Animation editor

+Go to https://microsoft.github.io/pxt-neoanim/ and copy or drag your animation into the page.

 ## Buffer format

 The bitmap format should be specified as follows.
 All values are little endian.